mobitel-ltd/jira-to-matrix/newReadme.md

     },
     // useful for testing, add a test user into production config
     usersToIgnore: ['jira_test'],
+    // list of users which will be avoided in inviting to room in matrix
+    inviteIgnoreUsers: [],
     testMode: {
         on: true,
         users: ['ivan', 'masha'],